excsn/fibre/cache/README.USAGE.md

-# Usage Guide: `fibre-cache`
+# Usage Guide: `fibre_cache`

-This guide provides a detailed overview of `fibre-cache`'s features, core concepts, and API.
+This guide provides a detailed overview of `fibre_cache`'s features, core concepts, and API.
 It is intended for developers who want to understand how to effectively configure and use the library in their applications.

 ## Table of Contents
 1. [Core Concepts](#core-concepts)